paft-rs/paft/paft/README.md

 - `panicking-money-ops`: re-enables `Money` arithmetic operators that panic on mismatched currencies (see below).
 - `isin-validate`: forwards to `paft-domain/isin-validate`, enabling ISIN checksum validation and normalization everywhere (including deserialization).
 - `figi-validate`: forwards to `paft-domain/figi-validate`, enabling FIGI checksum validation in constructors and serde.
+- `ident-validate`: convenience flag that enables both ISIN and FIGI validation (forwards to `paft-domain`).

 ## Migration Notes